What is Toxic Shock Syndrome?

 Toxic shock syndrome (TSS) is a rare, but serious illness that can often be life-threatening.
 TSS develops suddenly after certain types of bacteria enter the bloodstream and produce toxins (poisons).
 It can quickly affect several different organs including your liver, lungs and kidneys.
 Since TSS develops quickly, emergency medical help is needed as soon as possible.

-Although TSS has been linked to tampon use by women, it can occur in children, men and people in all age groups.
+Although TSS has been linked to tampon and menstrual cup use by menstruating individuals, it can occur in anyone.
 Only half of the cases of TSS are linked to menstruation.

 If you think you have TSS, call 9-1-1 or go to the nearest emergency department right away.